 This Quick Start provides two deployment options:

-Deploy SAS Grid into a new VPC (end-to-end deployment).
-This option builds a new AWS environment consisting of the VPC, subnets, NAT gateway, and other components, and then deploys SAS Grid into this new VPC.
+Deploy SAS grid into a new VPC (end-to-end deployment).
+This option builds a new AWS environment consisting of the VPC, subnets, NAT gateway, and other components, and then deploys SAS grid into this new VPC.

-Deploy SAS Grid into an existing VPC.
-This option provisions SAS Grid in your existing AWS infrastructure.
+Deploy SAS grid into an existing VPC.
+This option provisions SAS grid in your existing AWS infrastructure.

 The Quick Start provides separate templates for these options.
 It also lets you configure additional settings such as infrastructure size, CIDR blocks for the VPC and subnets, and EBS volume sizes, as discussed later in this guide.